-In order to snapshot debug, you need to open the same version of source code that is published to your Azure App Service.
+To snapshot debug, you need to open the same version of source code that is published to your Azure App Service.

 Visual Studio is now in snapshot debugging mode.

 The Application Insights site extension also supports Snapshot Debugging.
-If you encounter a "site extension out of date" error message, please see troubleshooting tips and known issues for snapshot debugging for upgrading details.
+If you encounter a "site extension out of date" error message, see troubleshooting tips and known issues for snapshot debugging for upgrading details.

 The Modules window shows you when all the modules have loaded for the Azure App Service (choose Debug / Windows / Modules to open this window).